MJSteynberg/HYCO-Code/README.md

 ## Overview

-HYCO (Hybrid Consistency) combines physics-based models with neural networks to solve inverse problems in PDEs.
+HYCO (Hybrid-Cooperative) combines physics-based models with neural networks to solve inverse problems in PDEs.
 The key innovation is the **hybrid consistency loss** that enforces agreement between physics-based and data-driven components, enabling robust parameter estimation even with sparse or noisy data.

 ### Key Features